OpenSpace/iswa-demo-server/README.md

 API (for development)
 -----
-Each demo cygnet has a unique ID specified in >index.js
+Each demo cygnet has a unique ID specified in *index.js*

 * To request metadata for a cygnet, pass its id as a parameter `localhost:3000/:id`
-* To request the latest image cygnet for a specific timestamp `localhost:3000/image/:id/:timestamp`
+* To request the latest image cygnet for a specific UTC formatted timestamp `localhost:3000/image/:id/:timestamp`
-* To request the latest data cygnet for a specific timestamp `localhost:3000/data/:id/:timestamp`
+* To request the latest data cygnet for a specific UTC formatted timestamp `localhost:3000/data/:id/:timestamp`

 Examples: